effigies/overshare/README.md

     6e 7f ff

 A barcode symbol gives you the option to "Get scanned to compare".
-There is a QR code containing the base-64 version of your key, with the encoded text beneath, for example:
+There is a QR code containing the base-64 version of your fingerprint, with the encoded text beneath, for example:

     ASNFZ4mrze8CE0ZXipvO3wQVJjeMna6/CBkqO0xdbn//

-You may use either form of the key as the the argument to `signTextSecure.py`, which will produce a block that includes QR, hex and base-64 versions of the fingerprint.
+`signTextSecure.py` takes as an argument either form of the fingerprint or the path to an image containing the QR code.
+The program will produce a block that includes QR, hex and base-64 versions of the fingerprint.
 This block may be emailed or posted online.
 The block may be copied into the terminal following

     gpg --verify